- Becoming an Official

 The number of instructors assigned to each specialty area class is determined based on class size.
 In general, one qualified and approved instructor is acceptable.
 For larger classes two is preferred, and in all cases, those senior officials in attendance are invited to assist as additional instructors.

 Exams are printed in color and distributed to Instructor at clinic by Divisional AO Chair.
 Exams are proctored in person at clinic and completed within designated time with exceptions for special needs.
-Results of attendance with pass or fail are mailed out to attendees within thirty days of clinic.
+Results of attendance with pass or fail are emailed out to attendees within thirty days of clinic.